 Barbara Lazaroff in the Press — Magazines

-Barbara Lazaroff is primarily known for conception and execution of singularly unique restaurants.
+Barbara Lazaroff is well known for conception and execution of singularly unique restaurants.

 Her innovative concepts and designs have received critical acclaim.